hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Achievements.md

 # Achievements

 GameSparks Achievements support the rewarding of players for accomplishments within the game.
-An Achievement is highly configurable with respect to both the reward and the criteria for when it is delivered:
+An Achievement is highly configurable with respect to both the reward and the criteria for when it's delivered:
 * **Task-based.** Traditional Achievements systems are supported where Virtual Goods (for example, badges or items) are won for completion of particular tasks or won for completion of a combination of tasks.
 * **Extended.** Extended Achievement systems are supported, such as level completion or XP progress bonuses, basic 'crafting', and rewards for breaking into the top [x] of a Leaderboard, and so on.
 * **Cross-platform.** Achievements are cross-platform, which affords significant benefits: